DEFY Blog

 There are prescription medications that slow the production of red blood cells directly, but patients often prefer trying therapeutic phlebotomy first.
 The latter has a good safety profile and has been shown to be effective for many patients.

-The key to identifying and managing polycythemia is to work with an experienced provider who monitors your hematocrit and hemoglobin levels and recommends treatment based on the results.
+To identify and manage polycythemia, work with an experienced provider who monitors your hematocrit and hemoglobin levels and recommends treatment based on the results.
 This is why individualized care with regular follow-up is so important for a successful TRT protocol.

 With Defy Medical, you access telemedicine consultations with Men’s Health experts who can provide on-going guidance.
 You also access online ordering and doorstep delivery of medications, and a Patient Care team accessible by phone and email who can answer questions and guide you through your protocol.